SD › Bali › Best Hotels › Three Brothers Bungalows Review

 • Hotel phone: +62 (0)361 751 566

-Three Brothers Bungalows – Charming, traditional, mid-priced oasis.
+Three Brothers Bungalows – Charming, traditional, and mid-priced oasis.

 Stretching across a vast complex and facing a quiet street lined with shops and cafés, this hotel boasts a setting and size envied by five-star resorts.
 Unlike others of its vintage, the Three Brothers doesn’t feel or look dated, with constant renovations ensuring modern comforts without sacrificing tradition and charisma.
-Rooms are mostly semi-detached and only on 1 or 2 levels within traditionally-designed buildings; most feature ornately-carved doors, a four-poster bed, and high thatched ceiling.
+Rooms are mostly semi-detached and only on one or two levels within traditionally-designed buildings; most feature ornately-carved doors, four-poster beds, and high thatched ceilings.
 The sparkling blue pool is almost hidden behind thickets of palms, and the well-kept gardens are home to several birds as well as banyan trees and other dense foliage which ensure privacy.
-Sometimes, one of the very first is still one of the very best.
+Sometimes, one of the very first is still one of the best.

 Three Brothers Bungalows – The Location

 - Area: Across an extended block with most rooms (and the café) near the foot entrance along Jalan Padma Utara, which is the best way in/out for restaurants and the beach.
 For Jalan Legian and its better range of shops, use the car entrance near the lobby.
 The foot entrance is about 500m from the beach.

 - Address: Jalan Legian Tengah, Kuta.
 Between the main road, Jalan Legian (with the lobby and entrance by car) and a parallel side street, Jalan Padma Utara (with the hotel café and entrance by foot).
 In the middle of Legian, part of the most popular tourist region in Bali.